-As a school we have recognised there are topics in PSHE that may need to be taught by partnership agencies with more specialised training and interests.
+- As a school we have recognised there are topics in PSHE that may need to be taught by partnership agencies with more specialised training and interests.
 These topics are addressed in focussed and extended tutorials or workshops.
-These include:

-- Local colleges and post 16 providers such as apprenticeships; Building Futures; YPLP; National Citizenship and Complete Careers are invited each year.
-We are part of the Lincolnshire Careers Hub. - Safeguarding tutorials by agencies such as Prevent; County Lines, Local Stay Safe Partnership Board: CEOPS On Line Safety; Exploitation; Consent - Is It Rape?; Domestic Abuse, Coercive and Controlling Relationships - Mental Health visits from Blesma; 'We Are With 'You', MHST, plus focussed tutorial sessions on things such as Mental Health and Stress awareness - Sexual Health by LISH and local Stay safe partnership agencies
+These include: - Local colleges and post 16 providers such as apprenticeships; Building Futures; InspireU;Speakers For Schools; National and Local Apprenticeship representatives Complete Careers.
+We are part of the Lincolnshire Careers Hub. - Safeguarding tutorials by agencies such as Prevent; County Lines, Local Stay Safe Partnership Board: CEOPS On Line Safety; Exploitation; Consent - Is It Rape?; Domestic Abuse, Coercive and Controlling Relationships; Digital Safety; Cybercrime - Mental Health visits from Blesma; 'We Are With 'You', MHST, plus focussed tutorial sessions on things such as Mental Health and Stress awareness - Sexual Health by LISH and local Stay safe partnership agencies